 Walks in the Old Town – Gamla Stan

 Gamla Stan is Stockholm’s Old Town, established in the 13th century, easily making it one of the oldest preserved historic centers of Europe.
-It’s pedestrian heaven, with narrow cobblestone streets winding through bright yellow, orange and red buildings, though an occasional car does manage to sneak through.
+It’s pedestrian heaven.
+Narrow cobblestone streets wind through bright yellow, orange, and red buildings.
+An occasional car does manage to sneak through, but overall, this neighborhood is built for people.

 Local Tip: A couple of cool places that seem to attract more locals than tourists are on the east side’s Österlånggatan Street.
 Check out Tradition Gamla Stan, which serves authentic Swedish cuisine, and Österlånggatan 17 (or just ask for Bar 17).
 Book great Gamla Stan accommodation at Booking.com, or stay where I did, at Castle House Inn.